 We acknowledge that transition can be a difficult time for some children and their parents/carers.
-Holy Trinity Catholic Academy aims to support families through this time of change to ensure the transition is as smooth as possible.
+We aim to support families through this time of change to ensure the transition is as smooth as possible.

 When moving classes in school: